 I got up at 5am to put Giorgia back into her cot after a feed and my legs went from underneath me.
 I crawled out of the room on my hands and knees.
 My back had relapsed.
 By morning time I was crouched on the living room floor simultaneously sobbing, pumping milk (that would later be poured into the sink after a heavy dose of painkillers), and talking my husband through the motions of getting Anna off to nursery school which was open for a short time.
 In my physical state I had no choice but to lay on my back for the days following.

 Life always has a beautiful, yet sometimes shocking way of slowing the wheels in motion.

 I prescribed myself early nights, and focused my attention on activities that fed my spirit.
 A good friend of mine created an interview series with women talking about their purpose in life.
 So, every night I tucked myself up in bed to watch an interview and then settled to sleep with a recorded Yoga Nidra session.
 Over those days, and weeks, I started to feel myself wake up again.

 My inner fire began to light up, and that propelled me to sign up for a 3 month coaching programme called Courage to Create with my incredible friend Claudia Whitney.
 This offered me a space to feel seen, heard and acknowledged, and within that I started to heal feelings I had internalised.
 The programme also helped me clarify how I wanted to step back into the world within the early stages of motherhood.
 I knew I wanted to continue my teaching.
-I also knew I wanted to further weave my counselling and mentoring experience into my work of supporting and coach women and mothers.
+I also knew I wanted to further weave my counselling and mentoring experience into my work of supporting and coaching women and mothers.